 Cherrill joined RASAC in 2017.
 Cherrill works with adult survivors and volunteers twice a week with RASAC.
 Cherrill used to work as a local teacher before she retired.

 Cath works with both Adults and Young People and is one of the assessors in the Under 18s team.
 Cath has previously work as a counsellor in colleges and previously trained as a midwife.

-Jo only joined RASAC in 2017 so is our newest counsellor.
+Jo only joined RASAC in 2017.
 Jo has undergone specialist training and is an experienced counsellor specialising in mental health issues having previously worked in mental health services.
 Jo volunteers in the evenings.

 Marianne is RASAC main supervisor and provides all the counsellors with one to one and group support each month.
 Marianne also undertakes some of the initial adult assessments for RASAC.
 Marianne previously worked as a counselling supervisor in colleges before joining RASAC and has been a volunteer counsellor in sexual violence and sexual abuse.